dtgay/davidgay.org/_posts/2020-06-17-jwt-auth-rails-6-knock.md

 In that `permit(...)`, you should permit params you need for your authentication process.
 Mine just takes a username and password.

-You'll notice that this controller looks basically empty, and that's because it is.
-The `Knock::AuthTokenController` that it inherits from provides everything you need.

 Second, at the top of your `ApplicationController` in `controllers/application_controller.rb`, add these lines: